The entry mode, when creating a new smart trade, can be defined as market entry, market entry in range, DCA limit and Advanced DCA.

 Market entry in range:

-- Makes a market entry when the price is in range.
-Monitors the price for 48 hours when outside the range.
-Fires limit orders when there aren't enough offers in the range.
+- With this option, the trade is entered when the price is within a specified range.
+If the price is outside the range, it will monitor for 48 hours and place limit orders when there aren't enough offers in the range.

 Calculation method: Allocation * (Investment recommendation/100)

 DCA limit: This is an investment strategy that reduces the volatility of an initial investment into several smaller entries.